Debalent/Finthos/INVESTOR-README.md

-# Finthos Enterprise Platform - Investment Opportunity
+# PeopleTrustPay Enterprise Platform - Investment Opportunity

 ## Executive Summary

-**Finthos** is a complete, production-ready enterprise fintech platform designed for immediate deployment and revenue generation.
+**PeopleTrustPay** is a complete, production-ready enterprise fintech platform designed for immediate deployment and revenue generation.
 This turnkey solution represents a rare opportunity to acquire a fully-developed payment processing ecosystem without the typical 2-3 year development cycle.

 ---